robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

 scale in predicting multilayer networks.
 As one might expect, we found increasing social threshold results in saturation of potential social connections (Figure
-@ref(fig:socres)).<!--TODO: what??, while increasing temporal scale had little effect on habitat-specific networks (Figure \@ref(fig:))-->.
-Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including travelling, interacting, or foraging (Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).
+<a href="#fig:socres">3</a>).<!--TODO: what??, while increasing temporal scale had little effect
+on habitat-specific networks (Figure <a href="#fig:"><strong>??</strong></a>)-->.
+Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including travelling, interacting, or foraging (Muller et al. 2018; Finn et al.
+2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).

 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome